Are you living and gardening in a cold climate? If so, you likely face some (or all) of the same challenges we do.

 One lovely July day a few years back I was admiring my beautiful squash plants.
 They were growing like crazy.

 However, on closer inspection, I noticed something strange.
 While their flowers were pretty and everything looked healthy, there wasn’t any sign of squash.

 My good friend and neighbor Morris knew.
 (He’s a retired geologist who has lived out here for almost 40 years.
 He knows all kinds of useful stuff.)

 According to Morris, it was because they weren’t getting enough hours of the darkness required for vegetables to form.
 I should have been covering them at night.
 Come to think of it, this might also be why some (sunny) years my outdoor lettuce bolts.

 So that’s what I do now.
 Cover up our squash, cucumber, and zucchini each night before brushing my teeth and pulling down the blackout blinds at bedtime.

 Now I realize that poor soil conditions aren’t exclusively a problem when you’re gardening in a cold climate.
 Soil that lacks nutrients, is too sandy or is just plain bad for growing things continues to challenge backyard gardeners everywhere.

 Soil conditions vary around this area.
 Our property has a combination of sand and clay soil.
 That’s why our three main ways to combat poor soil conditions include:

 - Practicing crop rotation across our main raised garden bed

 Some years, like the summer of 2014, were so dry that forest fires and brush fires were a real concern.
-Being prepared with fire protection outdoors for homes off the grid and far from a fire department is an important consideration each summer.
+Being prepared with fire protection outdoors and for homes off the grid that are far from a fire department is an important consideration each summer.

 Seed Package Instructions Don’t Apply to Gardening in a Cold Climate